openshift/enhancements/enhancements/insights/rapid-recommendations.md

-Mitigation: This should not be a major issue and should only affect the relevant Insights recommendation that requires the data. he Insights archive metadata and also the `insightsoperator.operator.openshift.io` CR should indicate that no matching data was found in the cluster for a particular GVK request.
+Mitigation: This should not be a major issue and should only affect the relevant Insights recommendation that requires the data.
+The Insights archive metadata and also the `insightsoperator.operator.openshift.io` CR should indicate that no matching data was found in the cluster for a particular GVK request.

 #### Excessive Use of Cluster Resources